rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 be a co-working space who wants to host a team, and has gathered a roster of coaches to help.

-There is no one size fits all coaching company, but the one thing they all have in common is the inherent value they see in supporting a team in and of itself.
+**We expect coaching companies to host teams in a safe and productive work environment**, but other than that, there is no "one size fits all" coaching company.

-We expect coaching companies to host teams in a safe and productive work environment.
+The one thing they all have in common is the inherent value they see in supporting a team in and of itself.

-<h2 id="q3">What Does A Coaching Company Do?</h2>
+<h2 id="q3">What does a Coaching Company do?</h2>

 In essence, you give away a piece of space in your office for your team to work in and make sure that team have access to developers to coach them.
 All of the